dotnetrdf/docs/src/latest/docs/user_guide/Configuration-Storage-Providers.md

   dnr:namedGraphUri "http://example.org/namedGraph" .
 ```

-This defines the same connection as in the previous example but has the advantage that more complex endpoints can be specified in this way as described in [[Configuration API - SPARQL Endpoints|Configuration-SPARQL-Endpoints]].
+This defines the same connection as in the previous example but has the advantage that more complex endpoints can be specified in this way as described in [Configuration API - SPARQL Endpoints](Configuration-SPARQL-Endpoints.md).

 ## SPARQL Query and Update Endpoints